 Women have used positioning and gravity for thousands of years to birth their babies.

 4. You may cause foetal heart distress …..

 Your baby’s heart rate is usually monitored, either continuously or intermittently, throughout your labour.
 Most babies cope well with the rigours of birth, but some don’t.
 If foetal heart distress is identified in your baby, immediate intervention will ensue: either a forceps/ventouse delivery or a C-Section.
 It is of utmost priority that your baby gets out as soon as possible.

 However, if you lie on your back throughout your labour, you might actually cause foetal heart distress.
 And here’s how:-

 The main vein carrying all of your used-up, de-oxygenated blood back to your heart (the vena cava) lies right behind your uterus.
 When you lie on your back, the weight of your baby, your uterus and membranes puts a considerable pressure on this vein, and can restrict the blood flow back to your heart, where it should be pumped back into your lungs to receive another dose of life-giving oxygen, and then gets pumped back around your body, and your baby’s body.

 Why indeed?
 For that answer, we need to go back in history, to a time when male doctors started to exert a more medically-based influence on birth.
-The medical model for birth limits the process to what has been termed ‘the 3 Ps‘ – the POWER (contractions), the PASSAGE (your pelvis), and the PASSENGER (your baby).
+The medical model for birth limits the process to what has been termed ‘the 3 Ps‘ – the POWER (contractions), the PASSAGE (your birth canal), and the PASSENGER (your baby).
 At no point is the mother included in this scenario.
 There is just no scope in this model for the mother to bear any influence on the journey of her baby through her own body.